 Director: John Ford

-3 Godfathers never shies away from the usual western genre tropes, but, also manages to combine these with moments of comedy and sentimentality.
-The three tough cowboys, both inexperienced and unsure of how to best care for the newborn.
-While at the same time, the Biblical allegory works well in this unusual context; if at times too clear in its religious subtext.
-For example, a scene in which our cowboys come across a Bible, before realizing that their plight is the same as the Three Wise Men.
+3 Godfathers never shies away from the usual western genre tropes but also manages to combine these with moments of comedy and sentimentality.
+The three rugged cowboys, both inexperienced and unsure of how to best care for the newborn.
+While at the same time, the Biblical allegory works well in this unusual context, if at times too transparent in its religious subtext.
+For example, a scene in which our cowboys come across a Bible before realising that their plight is the same as the Three Wise Men.
 Clearly, the allegory would have worked equally well without making a meta-level declaration of this similarity.
 Meanwhile, given the western locations, there is only so much the film can do to create a sense of Christmas.

-The story of the Three Wise Men has proven to be timeless in film, with numerous films looking to reinvent the story within modern situations and contexts.
-Including two silent versions of The Three Godfathers from 1916, and John Ford’s first attempt Marked Men (1919).
-While at the same time, William Wyler’s first all-talking film Hell’s Heroes (1930) played with similar themes.
+The story of the Three Wise Men has proven to be timeless in film, with numerous films looking to reinvent the tale within modern situations and contexts.
+Including two silent versions of The Three Godfathers from 1916 and John Ford’s first attempt, Marked Men (1919).
+While at the same time, William Wyler’s first all-talking film Hell’s Heroes (1930), played with similar themes.
 More recently, Satoshi Kon’s Tokyo Godfathers (2003) used the same source material, taking away its western aspect but keeping the festive Christmas setting.